Fabian Bohnert

 Research interests

 Visitors to physical educational environments, such as museums, galleries or zoos, are often overwhelmed by the information available in the space they are exploring.
 Typically being limited in receptivity and time, they are confronted with the challenge of finding and selecting the personally interesting items to view within the available time.
-Mobile electronic handheld guides can provide guidance and support a visitor in this selection process by identifying and recommending items that match his/her interests.
+Mobile technology, such as mobile electronic handheld guides, can provide guidance and support a visitor in this selection process by identifying and recommending items that match his/her interests.
 However, recommendation generation from non-intrusive observations of a visitor's behaviour in physical spaces has challenges of its own.
 Factors such as the spatial layout of the environment and suggested order of item access must be taken into account, as they constrain the recommendation process.
 I am investigating adaptive user modelling and personalisation approaches that consider such and other constraints.

-Publications
+Publications [pdf]

 Other links